V-I-C-T-O-R/flume-ng-sql-source/README.md

 org.hibernate.MappingException: No Dialect mapping for JDBC type: -15
 ```

-Use ```org.keedio.flume.source.SQLServerCustomDialect``` in flume configuration file to solve this problem.
+Use ```org.victor.flume.source.SQLServerCustomDialect``` in flume configuration file to solve this problem.

 Special thanks
 ---------------